-*PhD Requirements Summarized*
+PhD Requirements Summarized*

 By the beginning of the 2nd year: Pass at the Master’s level of proficiency two exams in real analysis, complex analysis or algebra.

 By end of the 2nd year: (1) Declare a major specialization; (2) complete the course series 210ABC, 220ABC, 230ABC.

 By the beginning of the 3rd year: Demonstrate Ph.D.-level proficiency on Qualifying exams in two of the following three areas: Real analysis, Complex analysis and Algebra.
 Select an advisor specialist in the major area and form a committee for the Advancement to Candidacy oral exam.

 Before the end of the 3rd year: Have a written proposal, approved by the committee, for the Advancement to Candidacy Examination.

-Completion of the PhD: Average completion time is five years; maximum time permitted is seven years.
+Completion of the PhD: Average completion time is 5.8 years; maximum time permitted is seven years.
 The Department will not financially support students past their sixth year in the PhD program.
 Completion of the Ph.D. degree must occur within 9 quarters of Advancement to Ph.D candidacy.

 Graduate Program in Mathematical and Computation Biology (MCSB)

 The graduate program in Mathematical, Computational Systems Biology (MCSB) is designed to meet to meet the interdisciplinary training challenges of modern biology and function in concert with selected department programs, including the Ph.D. in Mathematics.